Austin FC: Stadium

 Austin FC are the operators of a newly built stadium at McKalla Place.
 The stadium is near The Domain, a large shopping center complex.
 The stadium, built on public land and owned by the City of Austin, was privately financed by Two Oak Ventures.
 The lease was signed on December 19, 2018.
 The stadium seats 20,738 fielded its first Austin FC game on June 19, 2021.

 The club announced plans for a $45 million, privately funded training facility, the St. David's Performance Center, on November 13, 2019.
 The performance center, located in the Parmer Pond development in northeast Austin, will have four full-size soccer fields, one with a 1,000 capacity seating section, in addition to a 30,000 square foot indoor facility.

-In 2022, the Capital Metropolitan Transportation Authority started construction on a commuter rail station for the Red Line, McKalla Station.
-It is expected to be finished in 2023, as part of Project Connect.
+In 2022, the Capital Metropolitan Transportation Authority started construction on a commuter rail station for the Red Line, McKalla station.
+It is expected to open on February 24, 2024, as part of Project Connect.
+McKalla station opened and began service on February 24, 2024, for Austin FC's first match of the 2024 season.

 Club culture

-Austin FC has several supporters' groups, including Austin Anthem, Los Verdes, the La Murga de Austin band, Fighting Leslies DC, the student-oriented Burnt Orange Brigade, and a group from New Braunfels, Oak Army New Braunfels.
+Austin FC has several supporters' groups, Austin Anthem, Los Verdes, the La Murga de Austin band, Fighting Leslies DC, and a group from New Braunfels, Oak Army New Braunfels.

 The club colors are bright green (stylized by the club as "verde," the Spanish word for the color) and black.
 The team's color scheme has been frequently highlighted in team promotions and at Q2 Stadium, with green lights flashing after each Austin goal.

-Austin FC have sold out all 36 home games since their debut at Q2, which is currently the longest active streak in MLS.
+Austin FC have sold out all 54 home games since their debut at Q2, which is currently the longest active streak in MLS.

+Austin FC added an armadillo jocktag to the team's uniform in February 2024, after striking a deal with Eddie Wilson, the keeper of the Armadillo World Headquarters cultural flame.
+Austin FC President Andy Loughnane said it was important to pay homage to Austin's "creative and vibrant spirit".
+The relaunch of the Armadillo was celebrated at the Austin FC jersey launch party, with Asleep at the Wheel frontman, Ray Benson.

 Sponsorship

 Broadcasting

 For the 2021 and 2022 seasons, Nexstar Media Group served as the team's broadcast partner.
 The majority of games appeared on KNVA, with select matches also appearing on KXAN and KBVO.
 Adrian Healey served as the play-by-play announcer, while Michael Lahoud joined in as a color analyst.
+In April 2021, Austin FC reached a deal with Univision as its Spanish broadcast partner.
+KAKW and KTFO broadcast each regionally televised match in Spanish.
 From 2023, every Austin FC match is available via MLS Season Pass on the Apple TV app.

-Radio rights are held by Alt 97.5 FM, with Lincoln Rose on the call.
+English-language radio rights are held by Alt 97.5 FM, with Lincoln Rose on the call.
+KLQB serves as Austin FC's flagship Spanish radio station.

-In April 2021, Austin FC reached a deal with Univision as its Spanish broadcast partner.
-KAKW and KTFO will broadcast each regionally televised match in Spanish, while KLQB serves as Austin FC's flagship Spanish radio station.